 Volunteer Work, Animal Welfare

 year round.
-Arrival to San José ideally is between Friday and Saturday.
-Check-in at the project is on sundays, check-out is also on sundays.
+Arrival to San José ideally is on Friday as check-in and check-out in the project is always on a Sunday.

 This wildlife sanctuary is run by a non-profit organization based in Costa Rica, that focuses on rescuing and rehabilitating local wildlife.
 The rescue center is also dedicated to finding long-term solutions to the problems our planet earth is facing: They complement the rescue and release programs with environmental education and conservation, amplifying the efforts through community work.